Liambass/QA-Bootcamp-project/README.md

 <img src="https://user-images.githubusercontent.com/19336480/136581053-84d73cca-cedd-4d3f-8368-be90ac877058.png" width="45%"></img>

-Currently the controller for this entity does not have full CRUD, only a "read all" that returns a list of bookings with the film_id replaced by the relevant title.
+~~Currently the controller for this entity does not have full CRUD, only a "read all" that returns a list of bookings with the film_id replaced by the relevant title.
 This is achieved with a GET call to http://localhost:9001/booking/readAll .
-Build v1.6 represents the project at this point.
+Build v1.6 represents the project at this point.~~

+Build v1.7 adds the ability to make, view, and delete bookings from the front-end as shown at the bottom of this README.

 --------------